wasmCloud/examples/interface/unions/README.md

 }
 ```

-Also check that you have the latest rpc and code generation dependencies: in `Cargo.toml`:
+Also make sure you have the latest rpc and code generation dependencies: in `Cargo.toml`:
 ```toml
 [dependencies]
 wasmbus-rpc = "0.7.3"